-RSUs are a popular form of equity compensation at many technology companies like Intel, Apple, Microsoft, or Amazon.
+Restricted Stock Units (RSUs) are a popular form of equity compensation at many tech companies like Intel, Apple, Microsoft, or Amazon.
 They can, along with other types of equity compensation, add up to a significant portion of one’s income each year and become a substantial part of one’s net worth over time.
-So, it’s crucial to understand how they work, how they are taxed, and have an investment strategy in place for managing them.
+So, it’s crucial to understand how they work, how they are taxed, and have an investment strategy in place for managing your RSU compensation.

 - RSUs are a popular form of stock compensation which are taxed as income as they vest.